getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/microsoft-extensions-logging.md

 #### MinimumBreadcrumbLevel

-A `LogLevel` which indicates the minimum level a log message has to be to be included as a breadcrumb.
+A `LogLevel` which indicates the minimum level a log message has to be included as a breadcrumb.
 By default this value is `Information`.

 #### MinimumEventLevel

-A `LogLevel` which indicates the minimum level a log message has to be to be sent to Sentry as an event.
+A `LogLevel` which indicates the minimum level a log message has to be sent to Sentry as an event.
 By default this value is `Error`.

 #### InitializeSdk